-As suggested by the Latin declension of the title, this February we propose you a series of blog posts on the theme of roses.
+As suggested by the Latin declension of the title, this February we will look at a series of blog posts on the theme of roses.

-In this first post, we will start with an historical overview of roses botany and a summary of the main methods to produce rose derivative products : essential oil, hydrosol, absolute and concrete .
+In this first post, we will start with a historical overview of the rose’s botany and a summary of the main methods to produce rose derivative products : essential oil, hydrosol, absolute and concrete.

 |Image composed from https://pixabay.com/fr/photos/romance-rose-aimer-rose-rouge-4520920/ sample|

 Roses are plants from the Rosaceae family.
 The genus Rosa is subdivided in four subgenera.
 Eurosa subgenus is the most considerable, it contains the majority of the overall 100 to 300 species of roses (depending on the sources).

 Roses are among the most cultivated plants in the world and hybridize easily even in their natural state.
 The 16,000 cultivar* types, currently available, result from millennia of transformations.
 Surprisingly, genetic tests show that most of the cultivated varieties result from roughly a dozen species and their derived taxa.

 In botany it is commonly accepted to divide roses between old and modern varieties.
 Originally wild roses, also named botanical or antique (which include among the others wild heather rose such as Rosa canina generally employed as a rootstock) were predominant.
 These wild species are the most rustic, adaptative and very fragrant.
 They develop an abundant flowering for a brief period and only once a year.
 Rosa chinensis is an exception with a long flowering period.

 Rosa ‘La France’